- Getting there

 members, boat owners and skipper included.
 These

 are real costs.
-The club does not make any profit.
-Given that
+In average, the club does not make any profit.

-the club must break even, the cost of the travel can only
+Given that the club must break even, the cost of the travel

 the final price of the trip can be computed and adjustments